 The north-facing living wall at the home’s front entry is planted with shade-tolerant perennials.
 Plants include ferns, such as Polystichum acrostichoides and Dryopteris erythrosora ‘Brilliance’; and groundcovers, such as Cornus canadensis, Epimedium x rubrum, Gaultheria procumbens, and Polygonatum humile.
 The wall, built and installed by g_space and Philly Green Wall & Roof, is a modular stainless-steel system of panels made up of 6-inch-deep angled troughs manufactured by Green Living Technologies International.
 Photo by: Susan Teare.

+“Most of the garden is shady, but there is one sunny location on the side of the house,” says Messervy.
+JMMDS designed an ipe deck for this spot—dubbed “the suntrap”—to take advantage of the little sunlight available, creating a venue for the owners to host intimate gatherings.
 When walking from the suntrap to the back of the property, the ground level drops about 5 to 6 feet, and the transition area is fairly narrow.
 Needing to provide a way to venture to the back of the property, JMMDS created a stairway, about 4 feet wide, with steps of weathering steel and permeable pea stone.
 The curve of the stairway is intentional so as to not disturb the roots of the cherished white pines.

 JMMDS designed this ipe deck, which sits in the one sunny spot in the garden, as an extension of the upper deck and steps of the same material.
 The design of the table, also by JMMDS, was intended to echo the round steel water element near it.
 “Every detail matters in a small space like this,” notes Messervy.
 Photo by: Susan Teare.